MicroEJ/docs/Tutorials/getStartedWithGUI/startingMicroUI.rst

 ================

 #.
 To get started, first we need to add `MicroUI`_, a Foundation Library
-   that provides an abstraction layer to access the low-level UI inputs and outputs.
+   that provides an Abstraction Layer to access the low-level UI inputs and outputs.
 #.
 Look for ``module.ivy``, and replace dependencies with the following: